intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 These examples will help you get started using Intel® Extension for PyTorch\* with Intel GPUs.

-For examples on Intel CPUs, check the [CPU examples](../../../cpu/latest/tutorials/examples.html).

 **Prerequisites**:
 Before running these examples, install the `torchvision` and `transformers` Python packages.